suryaat19/ngram-smoothing/README.md

 <img src="plots/4_unseen_mass_reserved.png" alt="Unseen Mass Reserved" width="600"/>

 Three representative bigrams (all real Shakespeare words, C(w1) shown for context):
-- **"to the"** (seen 312 times, C(to)=3925) — all methods roughly agree (~0.03–0.08),
+- **"to the"** (seen 312 times, C(to)=3925) all methods roughly agree (~0.03–0.08),
   since there's enough data that smoothing barely perturbs a well-observed event.
-- **"do or"** (seen exactly once) — this is where methods diverge most: Laplace crushes it to 3e-4, while MLE/Linear-Interp keep it near its raw (noisy) MLE value of 1.7e-3.
+- **"do or"** (seen exactly once) this is where methods diverge most: Laplace crushes it to 3e-4, while MLE/Linear-Interp keep it near its raw (noisy) MLE value of 1.7e-3.
-- **"to and"** (never seen, but "and" is a very common word) — MLE gives exactly 0.
+- **"to and"** (never seen, but "and" is a very common word) MLE gives exactly 0.
-  Add-k gives a near-zero 2.5e-6 (appropriately skeptical — "to and" is bad English).
+  Add-k gives a near-zero 2.5e-6 (appropriately skeptical "to and" is bad English).
-  Linear Interpolation gives a comparatively large 1.2e-2, because it blends in 50% raw unigram probability of "and" *regardless of context plausibility* — a concrete illustration of interpolation's main weakness (over-trusting the lower-order model even for implausible combinations).
+  Linear Interpolation gives a comparatively large 1.2e-2, because it blends in 50% raw unigram probability of "and" *regardless of context plausibility* a concrete illustration of interpolation's main weakness (over-trusting the lower-order model even for implausible combinations).
 Kneser-Ney (3.0e-3) and Katz backoff (7.6e-3) sit in between, closer to what a linguistically reasonable estimate should look like.

-The mass-reserved chart confirms this at scale: Laplace reserves **60%** of probability for unseen continuations on average (way too much — it barely believes what it's seen), Add-k and Context-Dependent Interpolation reserve the least (2–5%, tight around the tuned optimum), and Good-Turing/Katz/Kneser-Ney/Modified-KN land in a reasonable 12–25% middle range.
-Stupid Backoff (15%) and Witten-Bell (10%) fall in that same sensible band despite needing no tuning at all — further evidence that data-driven weighting is a genuinely good substitute for a grid search, not just a convenient shortcut.
+The mass-reserved chart confirms this at scale: Laplace reserves **60%** of probability for unseen continuations on average (way too much, it barely believes what it's seen), Add-k and Context-Dependent Interpolation reserve the least (2–5%, tight around the tuned optimum), and Good-Turing/Katz/Kneser-Ney/Modified-KN land in a reasonable 12–25% middle range.
+Stupid Backoff (15%) and Witten-Bell (10%) fall in that same sensible band despite needing no tuning at all and further evidence that data-driven weighting is a genuinely good substitute for a grid search, not just a convenient shortcut.